-Recent work into the carbon allocation of lianas shows that lianas invest carbon differently with changing ontogeny, i.e. when transitioning between freestanding to climbing growth stages (Smith-Martin et al., 2020), which may mean that their response to elevated CO2 may also differ between ontogenetic stages.
+Recent work into the carbon allocation of lianas shows that lianas invest carbon differently with changing ontogeny, i.e. when transitioning between freestanding to climbing growth stages (Smith-Martin et al., 2020), which may mean that their response to elevated atmospheric CO2 may also differ between ontogenetic stages.
 Unlike trees which invest carbon in to self-supporting stems, structural parasitism allows lianas to invest relatively little into supportive stems, instead investing in efficient hydrological transport networks and creating large quantities of leaves (Putz, 1983; Parthasarathy et al., 2015; Rodríguez-Ronderos et al., 2016; Pathare et al., 2017).
-This may fundamentally influence how lianas utilise atmospheric carbon, as leaves are typically less carbon intensive investment than woody tissue (van der Heijden et al., 2015).
+This may fundamentally influence how lianas use atmospheric carbon, as leaves are typically less carbon intensive investment than woody tissue (van der Heijden et al., 2015).

 4.5.
 Conclusions

-This study is the first to utilise terrestrial laser scanning to retrospectively explore the effects of elevated CO2 on the development of liana infestation.
+This study is the first to use terrestrial laser scanning to retrospectively explore the effects of elevated atmospheric CO2 on the development of liana infestation.
 I found that liana infestation of trees has significantly increased from 2012 to 2022 across the EucFACE rings.
-However, increases in liana infestation did not result from exposure to elevated CO2, but could possibly track local disturbance.
+However, increases in liana infestation did not result from exposure to elevated atmospheric CO2, but could possibly track local disturbance.
 Lianas at EucFACE increased in the height at which they are located upon their hosts, but this is not influenced by the CO2 regime.
-The results of this study do not rule out a response to elevated CO2 in the case of either the trees or the lianas at EucFACE, as leaf or canopy responses cannot be captured with data such as these.
+The results of this study do not rule out a response to elevated atmospheric CO2 in the case of either the trees or the lianas at EucFACE, as leaf or canopy responses cannot be captured with data such as these.
 The strongest increases in both LAH and liana infestation occurred during periods of intense disturbance, disturbance is likely one of these drivers at EucFACE.

-While the increase in lianas at EucFACE does not appear to be driven by elevated CO2, it is possible then that the effects of CO2 upon lianas are seasonal rather than a long-term change in proliferation or height.
-It is currently unknown whether the lianas or trees at EucFACE respond differently to inter-seasonal or inter-annual changes differently when exposed to elevated CO2.
-As such there may be responses to elevated CO2 which are no detectable with TLS data, whether it be due to temporal coarseness or a response which is not expressed in the growth of woody plants.
-To this end my next chapter will utilise temporally dense imagery data to examine canopy response of these lianas and compare these with the response of trees.
+While the increase in lianas at EucFACE does not appear to be driven by elevated atmospheric CO2, it is possible then that the effects of CO2 upon lianas are seasonal rather than a long-term change in proliferation or height.
+It is currently unknown whether the lianas or trees at EucFACE respond differently to inter-seasonal or inter-annual changes differently when exposed to elevated atmospheric CO2.
+As such there may be responses to elevated atmospheric CO2 which are no detectable with TLS data, whether it be due to temporal coarseness or a response which is not expressed in the growth of woody plants.
+To this end my next chapter will use temporally dense imagery data to examine canopy response of these lianas and compare these with the response of trees.

-Chapter 5: Optical response of Parsonsia straminea to elevated CO2 differs from co-occurring Eucalyptus tereticornis.
+Chapter 5: Optical response of Parsonsia straminea to elevated atmospheric CO2 differs from co-occurring Eucalyptus tereticornis.

 5.1 Chapter Abstract